BMW’s ongoing sponsorship for the Art Dubai fair saw them welcome a ‘BMW art car’ in the Middle East for the first time.

 The 1989 model offers a vibrant canvas where the artist depicted a typically tropical Australian landscape.
 Ken Done was inspired by the exotic colours of parrots and parrot fish which, in his view, had two characteristics in common with the BMW M3 – beauty and speed.

-Our goal was to create one seamless, minimalistic experience, that celebrates the art car and its legacy, and contributes to the brand’s online and offline conversation.
-So we designed a space that embodied a digital and physical history of the BMW art car.
+Our goal was to create one seamless, minimalist experience, that celebrates the art car and its legacy, and contributes to the brand’s online and offline conversation.
+So we created an experience zone that brought the car to life, alongside an Instagram competition.

-The experience zone welcomed more than 20,000 visitors over five days, with curated moments planned for BMW guests, clients and media.
+The experience zone we created welcomed more than 20,000 visitors, over five days, with curated moments planned for BMW guests, clients and media.